For Presenters and Moderators – International Stroke Conference

 The American Heart Association has developed an exclusive online venue where attendees of the International Stroke Conference are able to login (using last name and badge number) and view all scientific posters presented at the meeting.
 All posters uploaded to the ePosters online portal have the opportunity to include an audio and video counterpart to their presentations.

 As a poster presenter, it is mandatory for you to upload your poster to the ePoster site.
-An e-mail with instructions on how to upload to the site was sent to all poster presenters in [date TBA].
+An e-mail with instructions on how to upload to the site was/will be sent to all poster presenters in early 2022 from [email protected].
 Benefits of uploading your ePoster with audio and video: